Instruments

 • #6 The Rose

-Built in 2020 for my daughter Rose who was starting to get into Irish fiddling.
+Built for my daughter Rose who was starting to get into Irish fiddling.
 I can’t take credit for the fingerboard inlay, which was done in the workshop of Ellis Mandolins in Austin, Texas.
 Luckily, I get to see this one at the weekly Irish sessions in Seattle when Rose and I belt out a few Irish tunes

 Not for Sale